How to Make $1000 a Week: 10 High-Income Ideas for 2026

 1. Freelance (Writing, Design, or Coding)

-What it is: Selling your digital skills on a per-project or monthly contract.
+What it is: selling your digital skills on a per-project or monthly contract.
 Laptop + internet, work from home.

 Image via Upwork